NAKOTI-AMAN/Motion-Detection-and-Surveillance-System/Surveillance System/README.md

 ```

 2. Configure secrets and values in `.env` (do not commit `.env`):
-- Place your Google service account JSON somewhere safe and set `GOOGLE_SERVICE_ACCOUNT_FILE` to its path.
+- Place your Google client credentials JSON somewhere safe and set `GOOGLE_CLIENT_FILE` to its path.
-- Share the Drive folder with the service account `client_email` or set `DRIVE_FOLDER_ID` to a folder the service account can access.
+- Add your `client_email` to test user in Oauth consent screen.
 - Set Mailgun settings (`MAILGUN_API_KEY`, `MAILGUN_DOMAIN`, `MAILGUN_FROM`) and `ALERT_TO_EMAIL`.

-3. Note: `service-account.json` is ignored in `.gitignore` to prevent accidental commits.
+3. Note: `credentials.json` and `token.json` is ignored in `.gitignore` to prevent accidental commits.

 **Run**
 - From Windows `cmd.exe` in the `Surveillance System` folder: